YujieOuO/SMIE/README.md

 # SMIE
-This is an official PyTorch implementation of "Zero-shot Skeleton-based Action Recognition via Mutual Information Estimation and Maximization" in ACMMM 2023.
+This is an official PyTorch implementation of **"Zero-shot Skeleton-based Action Recognition via Mutual Information Estimation and Maximization" in ACMMM 2023**.